 Setting up an Instagram for business account

-If you’re brand new, here’s what you do:
+If you’re brand new or are creating a brand new account, here’s what to do:

 Step 1: Download the Instagram app

 Step 2: Sign up